javonthegoat/Windows-Taskbar-Toggle/README.md

 *   **Administrator Privileges:** As mentioned, running as Administrator often solves issues with the hotkey not being detected or the taskbar state not changing.
 *   **Windows Only:** This script will not work on macOS or Linux.
 *   **Hotkey Conflicts:** Ensure the hotkey you choose doesn't conflict with other applications or system shortcuts.

-## License

-(Optional - You can choose a license if you want)

-*   You can add a license file (e.g., `LICENSE`) and state the license here.
-The [MIT License](https://opensource.org/licenses/MIT) is a common and permissive choice for small projects like this.
-Example text:
-    ```markdown
-    This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-    ```
-*   If you don't add a license, standard copyright laws apply by default.